dubin555/SQLScheduler/README.md

 ```
 It will be scheduled to run as you want.

-For more usage, you may get a lot to do.
-like:
-* Monitor some database.
-* Refresh some setting.
-* Put some data into Apache Kafka, if Kafka Actor is implemented.
 #### Supported URI
 | URI        |  Method           |  detail |
 | ------------- |:-------------:| -----:|